Diamondra21/News-article-clustering-and-chatbot-recommender/README.md

 # Data cleaning

 The text data is preprocessing using the following usual NLP techniques :
-* The special characters, numbers and punctuations are removed.
+* Special characters, numbers and punctuations are removed.
-* We put each word under its lemmatized form.
+* We put each word in its lemmatized form.
-* We remove the stop words.
+* We remove stop words.

-Lemmatizating is chosed over stemming for the better quality of clustering.
-The inertia is much more lower when words are lemmatized.
+Lemmatizating is preferred to stemming for the better quality of clustering.
+Inertia is much more lower when words are lemmatized.

-After using the previous steps, the data is cleaned and optimized in order turned to numerical data to be used efficiently by Machine Learning models.
+After using the previous steps, the data is cleaned and optimized in order to be transformed into numerical data to be used effectively by machine learning models.

 # K-means clustering